NYCU-NLP-Lab/SciTalkQA/README.md

 ## Usage
 ### Information
 - `mapping.json` This file provides metadata for the dataset, including:
 ID: Unique identifier for each video, used across the dataset.
 Speech Title: The title of the speech video.
-Subject: The YouTube channel or thematic domain of the video.
+Subject: The thematic domain of the video.
 UID: The YouTube video identifier, enabling access to the video.
-Corresponding Q&A videos can be accessed via links in the video description.
+Corresponding Q&A video can be accessed via links in the video description.
 ### Question
 - `question.csv`
 Contains questions asked by the audience during the QA sessions.
 Key columns:
 ID: Matches the IDs in mapping.json.
 Number: Question sequence in the video.
+Content: Audience questions.
-Answers can be obtained using tools like yt-dlp to extract relevant data from YouTube.
+Answers can be obtained using tools yt-dlp https://github.com/yt-dlp/yt-dlp to extract relevant data from YouTube.
 ### Keyword
 - `keyword.csv` This file provides keywords associated with each QA pair:
   ID: Matches the IDs in mapping.json.
   Number: Question sequence in the video.
   Type: Identifies whether the keyword is: